ParitoshGoyal/Prompt-Safety-Layer/README.md

 - Use these examples to inform or calibrate predictions

 ### Finetune an LLM
 Finetune a generative LLM with explanations and labels.
+Possibly QWEN.

 ### A hybrid with discriminator LLM and generative LLM
 Discriminator performs classification then generative LLM could be used for providing explanation.
+Possibly QWEN could help with this.

 ### Use a Disciminator like BERT based models
 For pure classification